 If you’re looking to purchase linen bedding on the (relatively) cheap and don’t expect it to last forever, the West Elm Belgian Flax Linen Sheet Set will treat you well.
 While the quality is good and the ability to customize is fun, don’t expect other special design features; you really are getting exactly what you see.

-- Product Name Belgian Flax Linen Sheet Set
+- Product Name European Flax Linen Sheet Set and Pillowcases

 - Product Brand West Elm